Alpine A110 review

 Insurance groups are high for the Alpine A110, but largely in line with rival models.
 It sits in the same group 44 as the Porsche Cayman S, which is one group higher than an Audi TT RS.
 That equates to an annual premium of around £665 for the average male driver in his forties with three penalty points.

-Expert data points to the Alpine A110 achieving strong residual values, with all versions retaining over 60% of their original list price over three years and 36,000 miles.
-The fact so few are being built will mean values are on-par with a Porsche 718 Cayman.
+Expert data points to the Alpine A110 achieving strong residual values, with an average of 64 per cent of its original list price retained over over a typical ownership period of three years and 36,000 miles.
+The fact so few are being built means longer-term values are even ahead of the Porsche 718 Cayman.